acemod/ACE3/docs/wiki/framework/overpressure-framework.md

         ace_overpressure_angle = 60;    // Cone in which the damage is applied (in degrees from the back end of the launcher towards the side) ace_overpressure_range = 10;    // Range in meters in which the damage is applied ace_overpressure_damage = 0.7;  // Damage multiplier
-        ace_overpressure_offset = 1;    // Offset from the projectile origin backwards, to where the backblast should originate (backblast is always directed backwards, regardless of the number's sign)
+        ace_overpressure_offset = 1;    // Offset from the projectile origin backwards, to where the backblast should originate from
     };
 };
 ```